About US

 The mission and the non-profit were left to Angel to continue the work that Robert and Officer Glover had started.
 In 1979, Angel incorporated the Andrew Glover Youth Program (renamed in 2016 as Avenues for Justice), and a year later went on to secure headquarters inside the Manhattan Criminal Courthouse.
 Advocating before the judges that youths aged 13-24 receive holistic wraparound services, our headquarters gave us access to rapidly respond to youth entering for court dates.
 After working within the Manhattan Criminal Courthouse for a couple of years, the organization eventually purchased their flagship Robert Siegal Center on Avenue B by Tompkins Square Park.

-During the 1980's, Angel was joined by several neighbors and volunteers who still continue a relationship with AFJ today, including (ret.)
-Honorable Judge Michael Corriero, who helped launch the Youth Part model in Manhattan that prosecutes young people separately from adults and promotes ATI services.
+In the 1980s, Angel was joined by several neighbors and volunteers who still continue a relationship with AFJ today, including (ret.)
+Honorable Judge Michael Corriero, who helped launch the Youth Part model in Manhattan that prosecutes young people separately from adults and promotes ATI services in September 1992.
 This model is now used nationwide.

 Over the last 45 years, Avenues for Justice’s work has proved to be an enormous success, with a 94% success rate of avoiding reconviction within three years of enrolling in our program, and serving over 500 of NYC’s youths each year.